-When communicating to communities who are not readily aware of the Ukrainian Catholic Eparchy of Edmonton, it is permissible to use logos with supplementing text to assist the viewer in understanding who we are.
-When communicating to a Ukrainian audience in Ukrainian (example: new immigrants from Ukraine) it is encouraged to use the logo with Ukrainian text.
-When communicating to an audience who speaks English (Example: Alberta-wide Christian prayer groups who may not know who we are) it is acceptable to use the English logo.
-The example to the right outlines how King's College used our Eparchial logo to communicate an event partnership to an audience that likely doesn't readily know about the Eparchy of Edmonton.
+For advertising to communities outside the Catholic Community, it is acceptable to use the round formats.
+These formats will help the audience to understand who we are if there is a low chance of logo awareness.
+When communicating to a Ukrainian-speaking audience (example: new immigrants from Ukraine) it is encouraged to use the logo with Ukrainian text.
+When communicating to an audience who speaks English (Example: Alberta-wide Christian prayer group) it is acceptable to use the English logo.